 Converting Software Pirates to Paying Customers

-When we look at countries in the Top 20 with strong IP laws and a track record of successful license compliance programs (and exclude the BRIC countries), and cross-reference them with the latest BSA Global Software Survey calculation of the commercial value of unlicensed software, there is a $19.8 billion new license revenue opportunity for software suppliers (up 13% from our last analysis).
+When we look at countries in the Top 20 with strong IP laws and a track record of successful license compliance programs (and exclude the BRIC countries), and cross-reference them with the latest BSA Global Software Survey calculation of the commercial value of unlicensed software, there is a $16.2 billion new license revenue opportunity for software suppliers.

 Pursuing Software License Compliance Globally